-Laboratory studies: As part of standard intake labs, all newly diagnosed patients will have the following laboratory tests performed on the day of the initial RAPID visit: HIV antigen/antibody (4th generation assay), HIV viral load, HIV genotype (including integrase genotype), CD4+ T cell count, HLA-B5701 polymorphism testing, comprehensive metabolic panel (including creatinine and liver function tests), RPR, HAV IgG antibody, HBsAg, HBcAb, HBsAb, and HCV antibody.
-Quantiferon, Toxoplasma IgG antibody, and G6PD testing may also be considered.
+Laboratory studies: As part of standard intake labs, all newly diagnosed patients will have the following laboratory tests performed on the day of the initial RAPID visit:

+- HIV antigen/antibody (4th generation assay), - HIV viral load, - HIV genotype (including integrase genotype), - CD4+ T cell count, - HLA-B5701 polymorphism testing, - Comprehensive metabolic panel (including creatinine and liver function tests), - RPR; gonorrhea and chlamydia NAAT tests at sites of sexual exposure - HAV IgG antibody, HBsAg, HBcAb, HBsAb, and HCV antibody. - Pregnancy test (if appropriate) - Quantiferon, Toxoplasma IgG antibody, and G6PD testing may also be considered.

 ART counseling on the risks and benefits of immediate ART: A full discussion occurs with the patient regarding the potential benefits and risks of immediate ART.
-The role of viral load monitoring will also be included in this discussion to introduce the concept and therapy goals.
-Patients are told about the possibility of developing an immune reconstitution syndrome.
+The role of viral load monitoring is included in this discussion to introduce the concept and therapy goals, and preventing HIV transmission is addressed, including the concepts of prevention though continuous viral suppression on ART (treatment as prevention, or U=U).
+Patients are told about the possibility of developing an immune reconstitution syndrome (IRIS).
 They are also reminded about the importance of being in close contact with the health system during the early months of treatment should any complications arise related to medications or to HIV disease.
 Emphasis is placed upon listening to patient concerns, and conveying to the patient that they will likely have additional questions through this process that the team is ready to address.

-- V.B.4.
-Initiation of immediate ART: - The provider reviews with the patient his/her plan for long-term ART and follow-up care. - Unless there is a clear contraindication or the patient declines, the provider selects (in consultation with the patient) and prescribes an ART regimen.
-If starter packs of ARV medications are available, the patient is given a starter pack and takes the first dose of ART at that time.
+V.B.4.
+Initiation of immediate ART:

+- The provider reviews with the patient his/her plan for long-term ART and follow-up care. - Unless there is a clear contraindication or the patient declines, the provider selects (in consultation with the patient) and prescribes an ART regimen.
+If starter packs of ARV medications are available, the patient is given a starter pack and takes the first dose of ART at that time. - If patient elects not to start ART immediately, they should be scheduled for an early follow-up visit and should be re-offered) ART.
+The RAPID team will work with the patient to try to reduce any barriers to ART initiation (see V.D., below)